-With copious amounts of data coming in daily in retail, it has become clear that in order to maximize its analytical value and to tackle the complex dynamic consumer behavior, traditional predictive analytical techniques and tools are coming up short.
+With copious amounts of data coming in daily in retail, it has become clear that, to maximize its analytical value and tackle the complex dynamics of consumer behavior, traditional predictive analytical techniques and tools are coming up short.

 But machine learning (ML), a subset of artificial intelligence (AI), is the new savior on the block.

-ML models can be used to predict the future, and get a sense of why individual consumers behave the way they do, so progressive retail businesses need to deploy it.
+ML models can predict the future and help explain why individual consumers behave the way they do, so progressive retail businesses need to deploy them.

 A recent study shows that the global artificial intelligence deployment in the retail market is expected to grow at a CAGR of 34.4 percent from 2020 to reach $19.9 billion by 2027.

-Do you want to know in what situations are your consumers likely to purchase your product or service?
+Do you want to know when your consumers are most likely to purchase your product or service?
 Our experts will guide you.
 Just fill this

 simple form